aFarkas/webshim/readme.md

 Features
 ------------------

-general Features:
+General Principles:

-* HTML5 compilant: correctly and accurately implemented (HTML5) Markup-, JS- and DOM-APIs
+* HTML5 compliant: correctly and accurately implemented (HTML5) Markup-, JS- and DOM-APIs
-* capability based loading: extrem lightweight in modern browsers
+* capability based loading: extremely lightweight in modern browsers
-* cross-browser support: All A-Graded browsers including last version of Opera are testet
+* cross-browser support: All A-Graded browsers including latest version of Opera are tested
-* extendable: we have not implemented a feature, you want to use.
-You can easily implement the feature your own
+* extendable: if we have not implemented a feature you want, you can easily implement it on your own

-implemented Features:
+Implemented Features:

-* HTML5 shiv and innerShiv solution including basic CSS-Support
+* HTML5 shiv and innerShiv solution including basic CSS-support
 * canvas
 * HTML5 form features including: constraint validation and form widgets (input[range], input[date], input[time], input[datetime-local], output)
 * JSON (stringify and parse)